-(b) Ratification under such restrictions would limit "first-use" options for CW and BW incapacitating agents which have some military value.

-(c) It could be construed as inconsistent with past US official statements on "no first-use."

-3. An interpretative statement or reservation setting forth the United States view that the Protocol does not prohibit the use of tear gas and riot control agents in wartime for "humanitarian purposes."?
+- (b) Ratification under such restrictions would limit "first-use" options for CW and BW incapacitating agents which have some military value. - (c) It could be construed as inconsistent with past US official statements.\ - 3.
+An interpretive statement or reservation setting forth the United States view that the Protocol does not prohibit the use of tear gas and riot control agents in wartime for "humanitarian purposes."?

-(a) It would preserve some latitude for the use of tear gas and other non-lethal RCA's in wartime for genuine humanitarian purposes.

-(b) Ratification would: (i) strengthen the legal forces of the Protocol and international restraints on the use and proliferation of CW and BW agents; (ii) be interpreted as a positive, welcome step by the international community; (iii) reinforce past US official statements on the "no first-use doctrine"; (iv) reaffirm past US votes in favor of resolutions calling for strict adherence to the principles and objectives of the Protocol.

-(c) Ratification would signal US interest in reinforcing the barriers against CBW, and could enhance the US position as regards the possible initiation or negotiation of any further arms control measures in the CBW area.
+- (a) It would preserve some latitude for the use of tear gas and other non-lethal RCA's in wartime for genuine humanitarian purposes. - (b) Ratification would: (i) strengthen the legal forces of the Protocol and international restraints on the use and proliferation of CW and BW agents; (ii) be interpreted as a positive, welcome step by the international community; (iii) reinforce past US official statements on the "no first-use doctrine"; (iv) reaffirm past US votes in favor of resolutions calling for strict adherence to the principles and objectives of the Protocol; (v) and could enhance the US position as regards the possible initiation or negotiation of any further arms control measures in the CBW area.

 (a) Ratification under these conditions, because of the difficulties of actually determining "humanitarian purposes", would, of necessity, tightly restrict the military use of tear gas and other non-lethal RCA's in wartime effectively limiting their use to crowd control and base security.
-In some cases where non-lethal agents might otherwise be used, lethal conventional weapons would have to be employed instead. (b) Ratification under such restrictions would restrict "first-use" options for non-lethal RCA's and CW and BW incapacitating agents which we might wish to retain.
+In some cases where non-lethal agents might otherwise be used, lethal conventional weapons would have to be employed instead.